yiy-mit/nanoEM/README.md

 Incoporation of dominant nonclassical effects (nonlocality, spill-in/out, and surface-enabled Landau damping) for length scales ≥1 nm.

+# Examples

+Plane-wave scattering solutions provided for cylinders, bowtie antennas, spheres, and film-coupled nanodisks.

+Can be generlized to other electromagnetic problems such as spontaneous emission, near-field scanning microscopy, electron energy loss spectroscopy, and more.

 # Citing nanoEM

 We kindly request that you cite the following paper in any published work for which you used our implementation here: